 IRAN, the journal of the British Institute of Persian Studies, is an internationally acclaimed peer-reviewed journal that publishes articles that are of the highest academic standard across a diverse range of fields that cover all aspects of Persian studies throughout all periods.
 The journal has an international reputation for excellence in research and is the world’s oldest dedicated to the study of Iran and the Persianate world.

 First published in 1963, IRAN, initially annually but now with two issues per year, presents articles on the whole spectrum of Persian Studies, including articles on the arts, archaeology, history, literature, linguistics, religion and philosophy of Iran and the Persianate world, including but not limited to work sponsored by the Institute, recent archaeological research and shorter notices.
-The journal publishes articles in English, French and German ranging in time from the Palaeolithic up to the Qajar Period.
+The journal publishes articles in English ranging in time from the Palaeolithic up to the modern period.

 President of the British Institute of Persian Studies – Charles Melville (University of Cambridge)

-Any general enquiries about IRAN should be addressed to the UK Administrator (email@example.com).
+Any general enquiries about IRAN should be addressed to the UK Executive Officer at email@example.com